// author archive

 FCJ-202 Simulated Wars, Virtual Engagements

-Seimeng Lai University of New South Wales at Canberra Scott Sharpe University of New South Wales at Canberra Pixelated Camouflage The television personality, Richard Hammond, was offered a rare glimpse into the life of a tank operator in an episode of Richard Hammonds’ Crash Course, which featured him training on the U.S. Military’s Abrams Tank. […]
+Seimeng Lai University of New South Wales at Canberra Scott Sharpe University of New South Wales at Canberra Pixelated Camouflage The television personality, Richard Hammond, was offered a rare glimpse into the life of a tank operator in an episode of Richard Hammonds’ Crash Course, which featured him training on the U.S. Military’s Abrams Tank.
+Immediately after his first few simulation training sessions as a tank gunner, Hammond exits the tank simulator and exasperatedly remarks, ‘I… see why you practice it in here …that was really hard!’.
+In reply, the gunnery sergeant quips ‘Yes, if we would have done that on the [gunnery] range …somebody would have gotten fired… That is why we spend a lot of hours in here’ (Mesirow, 2013).
+We have here an environment in which habits are learned and relearned.
+With so-called military precision, simulators enable the learning of occupations to become second nature.
+Such an […]

 FCJ-201 Visual Evidence from Above: Assessing the Value of Earth Observation Satellites for Supporting Human Rights

 Tanya Notley University of Western Sydney Camellia Webb-Gannon University of Western Sydney Introduction: Satellites as Earth Observers Digital technologies provide new opportunities for human rights advocates to mobilise people, coordinate activities, uncover and document abuses, publish findings and engage new audiences (Notley and Hankey, 2013).
-Earth Observation – which involves gathering information about Earth or […]
+Earth Observation – which involves gathering information about Earth or activities on Earth via remote devices – offers important opportunities to capture information that may otherwise be unobtainable.
+Balloons, planes, helicopters, drones and submarines are all capable of remote sensing and all of these technologies can be used in human rights contexts.
+However, of all these Earth Observation vessels, this article focuses on satellites given their rapid development and application in human rights contexts.
+Earth Observation via satellites began when the first artificial satellite was sent into space by the Soviet Union in 1957 during the Cold War.
+Named Sputnik (‘fellow traveller of the Earth’), […]

 FCJ-200 When Memes Go to War: Viral Propaganda in the 2014 Gaza-Israel Conflict